 The U.S. Supreme Court is reentering the abortion debate this fall, hearing arguments over the constitutionality of a Mississippi law banning the procedure after 15 weeks of pregnancy.
 But though observers expect the court’s conservative majority to issue a ruling that could potentially scale back or even eliminate Roe v.
 Wade, the nation’s decades-old abortion rights guarantee, some states are moving forward with even tighter restrictions.

-Last week, Texas joined a growing list of states with a law banning abortion after six weeks.
+On September 1, a Texas law passed in May that effectively bans abortion after six weeks went into effect.
 The law directly violates Roe v.
 Wade, which guarantees the right to terminate a pregnancy up until the fetus can independently live outside the womb, usually around 23 weeks of pregnancy.

 A six-week ban on abortion would be much more restrictive than it sounds, acting as a de facto ban for many.
 The 19th spoke to experts to understand just how restrictive these laws are, who would be most affected, and why, legally, their future is still unclear.